vtex-apps/io-documentation/docs/en/Recipes/style/using-css-handles-for-store-customization.md

 ![css handles customization applied to the menuItem](https://user-images.githubusercontent.com/5691711/70257811-d160ac00-1769-11ea-8434-67f71afc2056.png)

+As we've seen, CSS Handles are used to overwrite a store's default style and thus independently customize a type of block from the rest of the theme.
+Note that the change above was applied to all `menu-item` blocks.

-Note that the change was applied to all `menu-item` blocks.
-To apply changes to a single `menu-item` block or to a subsect of blocks, you should use the  `blockClass` prop.
+To independently customize a single `menu-item` block, you should use the  `blockClass` prop.

+`blockClass` is a property whose value you may define freely.
+When passed onto a block, it serves as its single **identifier** for customization.

 ### Using the blockClass property